 Track and Evaluate

-Once you have collected data for the period of time that you determined in , analyze the results to determine which methods are most effective in attracting and retaining volunteers.
+Once you have collected data for the period of time that you determined in step 4, analyze the results to determine which methods are most effective in attracting and retaining volunteers.
 Identify trends, patterns, and outliers in the data to help inform your recruitment strategy going forward.
 Adjust your recruitment strategy based on your analysis to focus on the most effective methods.